The Wall Street Journal: President Trump feud

 On July 17, 2025, the newspaper reported that, in 2003, Donald Trump had sent convicted child sex offender Jeffrey Epstein a 50th birthday card.
 The next day, Trump (then a sitting president) sued the newspaper, alleging two counts of defamation and seeking at least $10 billion for each count.
 It was believed to be the first time a sitting president had ever sued a journalist or media outlet for personal defamation.
 The case was assigned to Judge Darrin Gayles.
-On July 21, WSJ was also removed from the White House press pool for Trump's trip to Scotland.
-Two days later, WSJ reported that Trump was informed by the Justice Department in May that his name was found in the Epstein Files.
+On July 21, the Journal was also removed from the White House press pool for Trump's trip to Scotland.
+Two days later, the Journal reported that Trump was informed by the Justice Department in May that his name was found in the Epstein Files.